Skip Navigation

 Common social engineering techniques

-Now that we’ve covered the most common types of social engineering attacks, let’s look at the tactics threat actors use to execute them.
+Now that we’ve covered the most common types of social engineering attacks, let’s look at tactics threat actors use to execute them.
 Becoming familiar with these tactics can help employees recognize social engineering attacks.

 Impersonating authority figures and trusted people